 Under SEPP 55 there are two categories of remediation Category 1 and Category 2.
 Category 1 remediation requires development consent from Council and Category 2 does not.
 SEPP 55 specifies the criteria for each, if the proposed remediation is considered to be Category 1 remediation, a development Application must be made to the appropriate consent authority, generally Council.
 Category 2 remediation must be notified to Council prior to works commencing.

-Please note that s122 of the EP&A Act requires compliance with SEPP 55 and s123 provides provision by which Council may enforce compliance through the NSW Land and Environment Court.
+Please note that s 9.44 of the EP&A Act requires compliance with SEPP 55 and s 9.45 provides provision by which Council may enforce compliance through the NSW Land and Environment Court.